seanpmaxwell/React-Ts-Best-Practices/README.md

 export default Colors;
 ```

-Here is a small component that uses those tokens.
-Its fixed layout lives in a CSS Module, and the inline style only carries token values, including one that changes with the component’s state:
+A component using those tokens—fixed layout in a CSS Module, inline style carrying only token values, one of which depends on state:

 ```css
 /* UserCard.module.css */